Catholic Weddings: Another Option

 How long are your ceremonies?

 Typically, a ceremony outside of mass runs approximately 25-30 mins (including walking in and out).
 We also offer a more traditional Nuptial Mass with communion which runs 45-60 mins.
+Other cultural additions and/or a large wedding bridal party may add time to the timing.
 See Sample Ceremonies for more details.

 Are you available for a rehearsal the day before the ceremony?

-Because of distance the priest needs to travel, this is often not practical.
-He relies on the site coordinator to walk you through the basics and the priest will walk you through the ceremony itself.
-See more information on running a rehearsal at Wedding Day Checklist.
+Because the priest often needs to travel longer distances to ceremonies, this is not practical for him to conduct a rehearsal.
+He relies on the site coordinator to walk you through the basics, the priest will walk you through the ceremony itself.
+See more information on running a rehearsal at Rehearsal Outline.

 Can we still be married if one or both are divorced and have not sought an annulment?